 In retirement, clients generally have a mix of stocks, bonds and cash in their investment portfolios.
 It is important to select an asset allocation that suits your individual situation and risk tolerance and to stick with that mix of assets through various market conditions.
 We counsel our clients to avoid market timing, or shifting large amounts of assets in and out of the stock market based on the mood of the day.

-Bonds, or fixed income, provide a limited amount of current income and serve as a source of retirement spending when stock prices are lower, historically about 3 out of every 10 years.
+Bonds, or fixed income, provide a limited amount of current income and serve as a source of retirement spending when stock prices are lower, historically about three out of every 10 years.
 However, you never know when these negative years will come.
-As of the end of 2020, only 2 of the past 18 years were negative for large company stocks.
-However, there were 3 negative years in a row before that (2000-02).
-Still, that Interest income on a bond portfolio will increase gradually along with the overall level of interest rates.
+As of the end of 2020, only two of the past 18 years were negative for large company stocks.
+But, there were three negative years in a row before that (2000 to 2002).
+Still, that interest income on a bond portfolio will increase gradually along with the overall level of interest rates.
 This occurs as individual bonds (or bonds within a bond mutual fund) mature and the proceeds are reinvested at higher rates.
 But the increase in interest rates usually comes in tandem with inflation, or an overall increase in prices.
 By its very nature, we do not expect capital appreciation in a bond portfolio over long time periods, though it has happened historically in periods of falling interest rates.

 The current dividend yield on the S&P 500 index is about 1.5%.
 We believe that dividends help put a floor under the value of an individual stock, because you are receiving an ongoing stream of cash flow from the time that you make your investment.